cornelioroyer/ERPProject/README.rst

 Default, the database of application using SQLite Database. but you can changing the database with PostgreSQL if you want, with little configuring in setting.py file.

 ``./manage.py syncdb`` to make a database automatically, without write line by line Database Code.
-It's Simple =)
+It's Simple..

 Running the project
 ===================

-To run this project you will have to run:
 * ``./manage.py runserver`` to running the server.
 * than open your browser and insert url ``127.0.0.1:8000``.
-* installation  done and the application already running. =)
+* installation  done and the application already running.